Tennessee final expense life insurance can provide seniors over the age of 50 with an affordable way to cover funeral and burial expenses.

 Once you have chosen a company and coverage amount, it is time to apply for coverage.
 Your expert agent will walk you through the application process, from start to finish.

-This can be done online or over the phone in just a few minutes by providing basic information about yourself such as your name, address, date of birth, Social Security number.
+This can be done online or over the phone in just a few minutes by providing basic information about yourself such as your:

-Also plan to answer some health questions that will help determine eligibility and premium amounts for the coverage levels available through that particular insurer.
+The simple health questions you will be asked help determine eligibility and premium amounts for the coverage levels available through that particular insurer.

 Remember, if serious health complications prevent you from buying traditional final expense insurance, guaranteed issue life insurance plans are always an option.